Serbia opposition, rights groups condemn EuroPride decision

 Members of the European Pride Organizers Association chose Serbia’s capital three years ago to host the annual event, hoping it would represent a major breakthrough for a Slavic country that is traditionally conservative and under a strong influence from the Orthodox Church.

-Serbia is formally seeking European Union membership, but has for years been under strong influence from Russia.
+Serbia is formally seeking European Union membership, but has for years been moving closer to Russia's political orbit.
 The Balkan country has voted for U.N. resolutions condemning Russia's invasion of Ukraine, but has refused to join Western sanctions against Moscow.

+In a protest called before the cancellation of the pride event, thousands of right-wing church supporters marched through the Serbian capital Sunday evening in a procession they said was “to save Serbia."
+They were led by the Serbian branch of the Night Wolves, the Russian biker group that is considered close to Russian President Vladimir Putin.

-The Civic Democratic Forum opposition party accused the Serbian president of “playing dictator” by modeling himself after Russian President Vladimir Putin, and trying to ban the Belgrade pride event.
+The Civic Democratic Forum opposition party accused the Serbian president of “playing dictator” by modeling himself after Putin, and trying to ban the Belgrade pride event.

 Civic Democratic leader Zoran Vuletic said in a statement that the party wanted to remind Vucic “that he cannot cancel an event that he did not schedule and that he cannot, according to the constitution, prohibit the gathering of people.”